dcellucci/MiniMOJO/fw/firmware.md

 MOJO is defined by its *state*, which is the full description of the current positions and control interfaces for the robot.
 See the **packet format** section for more information.

+Servo values for MOJO can take any value between 1-255.
+128 corresponds to the middle position with the arms pointing straight out, 1 corresponds to the motor pointing away from the hip, straight "up", and 255 corresponds to the motor pointing towards the hip, straight "down".

 ## Startup Procedure

 Startup of MOJO involves first turning the switch on the control/battery sandwich on.
 This will cause a blue LED on the battery board light up, indicating that there is power for the microprocessors.
 If the coordinator board is connected to the control board, then a red LED on this board will also light and a blue led on this board will begin blinking at 1 Hz.